jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

   wg "$b/a/sam/b?:hx ark:/99999/fk4^0af30n.set _.eTm. http://example.com/content-negotiate/99999/fk4^0af30n"

-.. xxx need smaller font to not wrap

 Strings representing the identifier *i*, an element name *n*, and a data value *d* must be less than 4GB in length and must not start with a literal ':', '&', or '@' unless it is encoded.
 Other literals that must be